stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/16_event_export.md

 stefan@hausmeister:~/tutorial/psysmon_output$
 ~~~

-## Export the event list
+## Export the event lists
-To export the event list, first create a new collection named `export` and add the `export events` collection node.
+To export the event lists, first create a new collection named `export` and add the `export events` collection node.
+The `export events` node creates a list of events and a list of the related detections for a selected time span.

 {% include insert_image.html key="collection-export" %}